What is the best mechanics tool set for your money and what are the good brands in 2020?

 When you break it down to assortment, strength, and, usage, there’s a big difference between sets.
 I’ll show you what you need to make a good decision.
 And don’t take that lifetime guarantee at face value!
 But I’ll get to that later.

-Looks great, doesn’t it?
+Looks quality, doesn’t it?
 Actually, this is exactly what you are trying to avoid.
 Yes, there are tons of options, and all of the necessary parts are included.
+This is not a good tool set for your car.
 But these parts are made of chrome vanadium, not steel, so they may not hold up under the stress of working on cars.
 Plus the extra tools are for household use, and not even good for that.
 The hammer is rarely used on cars, but it’s not big enough for general use.
 Plus, you just don’t need that many heads for screwdrivers.
 If you’re looking for tools to invest in, it’s better to let this one pass.

 Now we’re getting somewhere.
 Dewalt got its start in the power tool business and is now working towards regular tools as well.
 Again, this set comes in four selections of assortments.
 They are made of lithium ion added to steel, one of the stronger metals used in tools.
 Notice the bells and whistles like the extension arm for the ratchet and the separate, ergonomically designed screwdriver handle.
 These are tools that are a permanent investment.